wvuweb/hammer/README.md

       Extract downloaded file to a directory

-      cd into the extracted location then run:
+      open command prompt and cd into the extracted location then run:

       `ruby dk.rb init`